Here's a list of Side Project Summer projects

 Jamie Bowman @jreecebowman

 "For Side Project Summer 2019, I tried to get to grips with making API calls in Ruby.
 I built a site that interacts with the Consonance Product API to fetch metadata for books published by the University of London Press, where I work.
 I learned plenty of useful stuff about APIs along the way, a lot of which has now become relevant to my role at the Press.
-Read more about how it works here.
-Currently in the process of scoping out my project for Side Project Summer 2020!"
+Read more about how it works here. "